Contact Us

 The decision in one paragraph

 If a single body composition reading will guide a clinical decision, a business decision, or a sale to another person, buy professional.
-If you are tracking yourself or your family over time and using the data to adjust your own training and eating, buy home Dial.
-If you are doing both — managing a condition, working with a clinician, and tracking daily — own both, but get the professional scan from your clinic or InBody-equipped gym rather than buying one for personal use.
-That is almost always the right India answer.
+If you are tracking yourself or your family over time and using the data to adjust your own training and eating, buy a Home Dial.
+If you are doing both managing a condition, working with a clinician, and tracking daily own both, but get the professional scan from your clinic or InBody-equipped gym rather than buying one for personal use.
+That is almost always the right Indian answer.

-The 770S is the higher-accuracy device — 98.4% DEXA correlation, full segmental breakdown, 6-frequency analysis.
+The 770S is the higher-accuracy device, 98.4% DEXA correlation, full segmental breakdown, and 6-frequency analysis.
 The H40 is single-frequency and whole-body, with absolute readings carrying a ±2–3% body fat margin.
 For tracking your own trend across 8–12 weeks, that margin is invisible.
 For a clinician making a diagnostic decision, the 770S is the correct tool.

-If you are managing a clinical condition or working with a dietitian or sports coach, yes — periodically.
+If you are managing a clinical condition or working with a dietitian or sports coach, yes, periodically.
 The professional scan gives you segmental muscle balance, visceral fat at clinical precision, phase angle, and ECW/TBW ratio.
-None of these appear on a home Dial.
+None of these appears on a home Dial.
 Pattern: home Dial for weekly trend, professional scan every 3–6 months for clinical depth.

 A gym should buy a professional InBody.
-The reason is not measurement quality — it is business model.
+The reason is not measurement quality; it is the business model.
 A gym that owns a professional InBody can charge ₹300–₹800 per scan, integrate scan results into personal-training packages, and use measurable progress to drive member retention.
 A gym whose members all have home scales captures none of that revenue and none of the retention lift.
-The machine typically pays itself back inside 18 months.
+The machine typically pays itself back in 18 months.

-For tracking your own visceral fat trend and muscle mass over months, yes — and that trend information is genuinely useful for diabetes management.
+For tracking your own visceral fat trend and muscle mass over months, yes, and that trend information is genuinely useful for diabetes management.
 But the H40 should not replace your endocrinologist’s professional scan every 3–6 months.
-The two work together: H40 for weekly check-ins, professional scan for the clinical depth your physician interprets.
+The two work together: H40 for weekly check-ins, a professional scan for the clinical depth your physician interprets.